Appsdabanda/simple-html-email-template/README.md

   *2. Text*

-  *To update the text replace the content inside the second table.
+  *To update the text replace the content inside the second table by the content you want to send.
 Use **p** html tag to create different paragraphs.*

   ```HTML
     <table width="100%" style="border-spacing: 0;">